 While every state has its local lore, the oral traditions and ghost stories from Idaho are as unique and eerie as they come.
-When these tales are taken collectively, Idaho becomes a place full of ghosts, gems, sea monsters, potatoes, evil cannibalistic dwarfs, a fish woman, murderous water sprites, and, apparently, mountains that were originally savage, child-eating ogres.
+When these tales are taken collectively, Idaho becomes a place full of ghosts, gems, sea monsters, potatoes, evil cannibalistic dwarfs, a fish woman, murderous water sprites, and apparently, mountains that were originally child-eating ogres.

 The Seven Devils are a series of mountain peaks in Idaho’s Hells Canyon Wilderness that form a portion of the Idaho-Oregon border.
-According to Nez Perce legend, these peaks were once seven fearsome, giant monsters, infamous for their penchant for eating children.
-In hopes of keeping their children safe, the townsfolk of legend enlisted the help of Coyote (a central figure in Nez Perce mythology), who devised a plan for them with his friend Fox.
+According to a native Nez Perce legend, these peaks were once seven fearsome, giant monsters, infamous for their penchant for eating children.
+In hopes of keeping their children safe, the people enlisted the help of Coyote (a central figure in Nez Perce mythology), who devised a plan for them with his friend Fox.

 On the path they knew the giants would take in their child-nabbing travels, Coyote, Fox, and other animals with claws dug seven massive holes and filled each with a boiling hot liquid.
 When the giants began their voyage as expected, they fell into the massive, scalding pits.
 Coyote then transformed the squealing, trapped giants into mountains to punish them for their wicked ways.
 He opened a canyon at their feet, known as Hell’s Canyon, to keep other giants from crossing over to the village.
 Thanks to Coyote, the children are free to roam.